apache/pulsar/site2/docs/schema-understand.md

   * If `isAllowAutoUpdateSchema` sets to **true**, then a schema can be created, and the broker validates the schema based on the schema compatibility check strategy defined for the topic.

-  * If `isAllowAutoUpdateSchema` sets to **false**, then a schema can not be created, and the consumer is rejected to connect to the broker.
+  * If `isAllowAutoUpdateSchema` sets to **false**, then a schema can not be created, and the producer is rejected to connect to the broker.

 **Tip**:

 `isAllowAutoUpdateSchema` can be set via **Pulsar admin API** or **REST API.**

 For how to set `isAllowAutoUpdateSchema` via Pulsar admin API, see [Manage AutoUpdate Strategy](schema-manage.md/#manage-autoupdate-strategy).

+6. If the schema is allowed to be updated, then the compatible strategy check is performed.

-6. If the schema is compatible, the broker stores it and returns the schema version to the producer.
+  * If the schema is compatible, the broker stores it and returns the schema version to the producer.

     All the messages produced by this producer are tagged with the schema version.

-7. If the schema is incompatible, the broker rejects it.
+  * If the schema is incompatible, the broker rejects it.

 ### Consumer side